Keerthana11/neighbourhood-map-project/README.md

 #### Objective

 You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
-You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
+You will then add additional functionality to this application, including: map markers to identify popular locations or places youâ€™d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

 #### Implementation Process: